 Joni Mitchell was born on November 7, 1943, in Fort Macleod, Canada.
 In 1968, she recorded her first, self-titled album.
 Other highly successful albums followed.
 Mitchell won her first Grammy Award (best folk performance) for her 1969 album, Clouds.
-She has won more four Grammy Awards since then, in several different categories, including traditional pop and pop music.
+She has won seven more Grammy Awards since then, in several different categories, including traditional pop, pop music and lifetime achievement.

-Mitchell was inducted in the Rock and Rock Hall of Fame in 1997, and the Canadian Songwriters Hall of Fame in 2007.
+Mitchell was inducted into the Rock and Rock Hall of Fame in 1997 and the Canadian Songwriters Hall of Fame in 2007.